What is 5G Technology?

 - Massive IoT Connectivity: Millions of always-on, uninterrupted connections.

-True 5G networks will support the remaining two areas (mission-critical services and massive IoT) and then some, but will not be deployed widely until late 2020 or 2021 at the earliest.
+True 5G networks will support the remaining two areas (mission-critical services and massive IoT) and then some.

 - Connected devices